Because of the Coronavirus outbreak, art museums around the world are closed & many exhibitions are not happening.

 The Sordid Truth behind the Ballet Dancers

-Being a ballet dancer in the 19th century meant a life of long, exhausting hours with minimal financial reward.
+Life as a ballet dancer in the 19th century meant a life of long, exhausting hours with minimal financial reward.
 Many of these young girls came from working-class or impoverished backgrounds.
 They joined the ballet to support their families.
 Many were expected to submit to the affections of rich aristocratic men who prowled the young girls backstage.
-Some were even encouraged by their own mothers to submit to these older men as such relationships could offer a financial lifeline to the dancer’s impoverished family.
+Many of them had mothers who encouraged them to submit to these older men as such relationships could offer a financial lifeline to the dancer’s impoverished family.

 Degas is most famous for his beautiful artworks portraying the ballerinas, but remember the sordid reality behind them.
 For more information, press here